 If an abstraction licence potentially affects a site designated under the Conservation (Natural Habitats &c.)
-Regulations 1994, the licence must be reviewed in accordance with those Regulations, a process called "appropriate assessment".
+Regulations 1994 (as amended), the licence must be reviewed in accordance with those Regulations, a process called "appropriate assessment".
+The EA is currently reviewing all licences including abstraction licences for this purpose in a process known as the "Review of Consents".
 All reviews must be completed by 2010.
 The EA Thames region has identified two high priority sites: the Thames basin heaths in Surrey and Burnham Beeches in Buckinghamshire.
-The modification or revocation of abstraction licences allows for compensation to be paid, which is recoverable through increased abstraction licence charges, as described above.
+The investigation into the impact of TWUL's abstractions on the high priority sites has confirmed in each case that either (i) TWUL has no abstraction sites in the area; or (ii) the "appropriate assessment" has confirmed that the licences are approved and no action is required.
+Two sites have been identified for which TWUL is required to implement measures: